sherbondy/convox.github.io/_getting_started/developing-locally.md

 Docker is the de-facto open source standard for building and running linux containers: by giving linux containers an API, Docker gives them a standard.

-Convox is the simplest and most intuitive way to leverage Docker for declarartive local development.
+Convox is the simplest and most intuitive way to leverage Docker for declarative local development.

 ## The Manifest(s)